-Students who are not Registered Nurses are required to take examinations specified by the Associate Dean for Academic Programs to prepare for the NCLEX-R.N.
+Students who are not Registered Nurses are required to take examinations specified by the Associate Dean to prepare for the NCLEX-R.N.
 Students will be billed for the examinations through their student accounts.

-Terminating Disciplinary Actions

-A student who is not making satisfactory progress toward a degree may be advised to withdraw or go on leave of absence, or may be withdrawn or dismissed from the University.

-When asked to withdraw, the student meets with the Associate Dean for Academic Programs and determines whether or not to return.
+Change of Address and Telephone Number Students who change either their local or permanent mailing address or telephone number are expected to notify the School of Nursing registrar immediately.
+Candidates for degrees who are not in residence should keep the Nursing School registrar informed of their current mailing address and telephone number.
+Graduation Degree candidates must have satisfactorily completed all curriculum requirements, have passed all prescribed examinations, and be free of all indebtedness to the University.
+Commencement To participate in the commencement ceremony, a student must have completed all degree requirements.
+The University holds its annual commencement ceremony in May, at the end of the spring semester.
+A student completing degree requirements will be officially graduated, however, at the close of the semester in which the degree is earned, with such graduation recorded on the student's permanent record.
+Students who graduate at the close of summer school or the fall semester are encouraged to join spring graduates in the next graduation ceremony.
+Those unable to do so may receive their diplomas by mail.
+Terminating Disciplinary Actions A student who is not making satisfactory progress toward a degree may be advised to withdraw or go on leave of absence, or may be withdrawn or dismissed from the University.
+When asked to withdraw, the student meets with the Associate Dean and determines whether or not to return.
 Suspension is for either an indefinite or a stipulated period.
 If the latter, the student may return at the end of the period; if the former, the student is eligible to return after giving the Student Admissions and Academic Affairs Committee substantial evidence of preparation to carry on studies successfully.
 A student who has been dropped may apply to the Student Admissions and Academic Affairs Committee for readmission after an intervening period of not less than one semester.
 The committee will consider such cases on presentation of substantial evidence of a responsible and successful period of work or study during the intervening period.
 A former student having successfully completed a tour of duty in the armed forces will be classified in this category.
 There is no guarantee, however, that a student will be readmitted.
 This will depend on (a) the faculty's evaluation of the likelihood of the applicant's successful performance in succeeding work; (b) the competition of other applicants; and (c) class space available.
 A student readmitted after having been advised to withdraw, or after having been suspended or dropped, is on probation during the first semester back in residence.

-Student Complaint and Grievance Procedure

-Faculty members welcome the opportunity to work closely with students to facilitate learning and assist in meeting course objectives.
+Student Complaint and Grievance Procedure Faculty members welcome the opportunity to work closely with students to facilitate learning and assist in meeting course objectives.
 The student should first discuss any concerns regarding an instructor or a course with the instructor involved.
 If further discussion is needed, the student should contact the course coordinator.
 If the problem persists, the student should then make an appointment with the chair of the department responsible for the course and should bring a written statement of the problem or grievance to the meeting.
-If the problem is still unresolved, the student should ask the Associate Dean for Academic Programs for assistance.
+If the problem is still unresolved, the student should ask the Associate Dean for assistance.
 Additional information on complaint and grievance procedures can be found in the Student Handbook.

-Withdrawal from the University

-Students planning to withdraw from the University should see the School of Nursing registrar to initiate proper procedures.
+Withdrawal from the University Students planning to withdraw from the University should see the School of Nursing registrar to initiate proper procedures.